 '''

 The purpose of this subroutine is to test the parent

 node status and fire the appropriate trigger to take the

 alarm to either down or unreachable.
 You must make sure

 that all parents are being monitored with the status

 alarms.

 use NC;

-my $NodeUpdateTime;

-Last time node status was updated
+my $NodeUpdateTime; # Last time node status was updated

-Last node status
+my $LastNodeStatus; # Last node status

-my $LastNodeStatus;

 my @Parents = ();

 Array of parents

+my $Parent;

 Parent Node

-my $Parent;

 my $ParentUpdateTime; # Last time parent node status was updated

+my $ParentStatus;

 Last parent status

-my $ParentStatus;

 my $TriggerFlag = "NotSet";

+my $ParentNotUpdated = 0; # Remember if we have any parents not

+updated

+#Define all triggers that can be fired

+DefineTrigger('UnReachable');

+DefineTrigger('Down');

+DefineTrigger('Testing');

+Get the last node status and update time for this node

 '''